 - a burning sensation in the bladder or urethra when urinating

-- a strong, frequent urge to urinate, but only passing small amounts
+- frequent urination, or a strong, frequent urge to urinate, but only passing small amounts

 - muscle aches